 But doesn’t the Apostle Paul have a contrast between flesh and spirit?
 Isn’t this an anthropological dualism, a contrast between two parts of the person?

 It is true that Pauline language about “flesh” and “Spirit” can sound dualistic.
-But when Paul uses “flesh” in the negative sense (he also uses it positively) he means the power of corruption in the world and in human life, and does not mean the body per se.
+But when Paul uses “flesh” in the negative sense (note that he sometimes uses it positively) he means the power of corruption in the world and in human life, and does not mean the body per se.
 Likewise “Spirit” refers to the power of God to transform our lives, including our bodies at the resurrection.
 So “flesh” and “Spirit” are contrasted as two powers that can affect every dimension of life; they are not two realms or two parts of the human person.
 And they lead to two different ways of life.

 Paul typically contrasts following the way of Christ (led by the Spirit) and following the values of this corrupted world.
 The key here is that God’s good world has been infected by sin (the world is not the way it was meant to be), so we need to resist the present order of things and follow Christ’s way.
 Since Christ’s way is a radical alternative to this world, it will involve denial and possibly even suffering.